Government legislation asks schools to publish a ‘local offer’. A school’s local offer is to inform parents and carers about:

 Keeping our local offer under review

-Parents of children with additional needs are invited to come together to meet informally, feedback and share ideas.
+Parents of children with additional needs are regularly invited to come together to meet informally, feedback and share ideas.
 Some comments from our last meeting:

 - “Getting an EP assessment has been really helpful as we now know what my daughter’s specific needs are.
 The assessment made things clear and a diagnosis is helpful.”